 Varicose veins are a common condition that typically affects women more often than men.
 These bulging, twisting veins are usually found on the lower leg and often protrude above the surface of the skin.
 While they can be primarily a cosmetic concern, they can also indicate an underlying venous condition and be accompanied by potentially uncomfortable symptoms.
 That is why it is a good idea to have varicose veins evaluated by a vascular doctor that specializes in diagnosing and treating varicose veins.

-The primary cause of varicose veins is venous insufficiency.
+The primary reason for varicose veins is venous insufficiency.
 Tiny valves inside veins keep blood moving in a single direction back to the heart.
 Over time, these valves can become damaged, particularly in the lower legs where the veins must work against gravity to get blood back up to the heart.
 As the valves wear out, blood begins to pool in those veins, leading to swelling of the vessels.
 The result is twisting networks of lines known as varicose veins.

 At Northwest Vascular & Vein, we offer the following treatment options for varicose veins:

-Varicose veins are a painful condition that can also be a serious cosmetic concern.
+Varicose veins are a painful condition that can also be a serious concern.
 At Northwest Vascular & Vein, we offer a wide range of treatment options for varicose veins to eliminate unsightly, diseased veins with little discomfort or downtime.
 To learn more about your options in varicose vein treatment, contact Northwest Vascular & Vein today.